-Among the online streaming options available today, Netflix and Hulu are two of the most popular but the focus of their content library is quite different.
-Netflix offers the widest selection of movies and thousands of older TV shows, while Hulu Plus, offers a stronger collection of current-season TV shows and a smaller selection of movies.
-One disadvantage with Hulu Plus is ads — Netflix offers an ad-free experience.
-Both services are $7.99 per month and both have apps available on a wide variety of devices, including smart TVs and video game consoles like the Xbox.
+Among the online streaming options available today, Netflix and Hulu are two of the most popular, but the focus of their content library is quite different.
+Netflix offers the widest selection of movies and thousands of older TV shows, while Hulu Plus offers a larger collection of current-season TV shows and a smaller selection of movies.
+One disadvantage with Hulu Plus is ads; Netflix offers an ad-free experience.
+Both services are $7.99 per month, and both have apps available on a wide variety of devices, including smart TVs and video game consoles like the Xbox.

 |Subscribers||About 3 million Hulu Plus subscribers (2012); Unknown number of free content viewers.||About 30 million subscribers, plus 7.75 million internationally (Jun 2013)|

 |Video quality||288p, 360p, 480p and sometimes 720p HD.||Tier 1: DVD Quality (1.5Mbit/s connection needed), Tier 2 (Better than DVD Quality 3Mbit/s needed) Tier 3: 720p (5Mbit/s needed).
 Tier 4: 1080p HD has been introduced.|